rremple/intervalidus/readme.md

 - The default depth limit of trees is 32, which was found to be optimal in micro-benchmarks.
 This can be overridden by setting the environment variable `INTERVALIDUS_TREE_DEPTH_LIMIT`.

-There are a few other subprojects that are worth mentioning:
+Apart from `collection`, there are a few other subprojects that are worth mentioning:

 - As described earlier, in the `intervalidus-examples` subproject there is a sample billing application that shows how Intervalidus structures can be used to support time-oriented logic like billing directly.